lassebaerlandstrand/IT2810-Book-Vault-Project-2/README.md

 _ToDo_

 You'll have the opportunity to keep track of books you have read, and which you want to read.
-You will also be able to keep track of your friends literary journeys by following them.
+You will also be able to keep track of your friends literary journeys by following them

 ## Pages